Expecho/SemanticLogging.EventHub/README.md

 ## SemanticLogging.EventHub
-The SemanticLogging.EventHub project provides sinks for the Semantic Logging Application Block that exposes Event Source events to an Azure Event Hub.
+The SemanticLogging.EventHub project provides sinks for the [Semantic Logging Application Block](https://msdn.microsoft.com/en-us/library/dn775014(v=pandp.20).aspx) that exposes Event Source events to an Azure Event Hub.
 There is an HTTPS based sink and an AMQP based sink.

 These sinks are also available as a Nuget package: https://www.nuget.org/packages/SemanticLogging.EventHub/